JaniErola/ESR-cls-for-Zotero/README.md

 This is still much work in progress.
 When installing, Zotero complaints it is not a valid style file and it still requires some hand editing to get the reference list right.
 So any contributions are welcome!

-Official reference guidelines to ESR: https://academic.oup.com/esr/pages/General_Instructions
+The official reference guidelines of ESR: https://academic.oup.com/esr/pages/General_Instructions